 * * = Repeat instructions between * and * the number of times indicated

-Cast on 297 (I did a knit cast on because I had a color fade yarn and wanted to keep the fade, but you can do a long tail instead).
-Place marker at the end before joining.
+Cast on 448 (I did long tail cast on, but any cast on will do for this project, it really depends on your yarn coloring).
+Place the stitch marker at the end before joining.
 Straighten your stitches, being careful not to twist the stitches, join round.

 Done?
 Show off your Work!!!